charmed-kubernetes/kubernetes-docs/pages/k8s/benchmarking.md

-[Kubernetes benchmark][cis-benchmark] that is helpful to ensure clusters are deployed in accordance with security best practices. **Charmed Kubernetes** includes support for the [kube-bench][] utility, which reports how well a cluster complies with the benchmark.
+[Kubernetes benchmark][cis-benchmark] that is helpful to ensure clusters are deployed in accordance with security best practices. **Charmed Kubernetes** includes support for the [kube-bench][] utility, which reports how well a cluster complies with this benchmark.

 ## Run kube-bench